kentnf/VirusDetect/tools/genbank_vrl_classification/readme.md

 If you are not familiar with virus genus classification system, please skip this step.
 That means you trust the genus & classification information from GenBank.

-**Directly perfrom step 3.4 will take very long time due to lot of virus have not been classified after step 3.3.
-It is better to perform step 3.5 to update two manually correct files after step 3.4.
-About 8,000 unclassified virus need to be analyzed in step 3.4, and it will save lot of time.**

 #####3.3 manually classification using virus description

-After correting host name and genus, some viral sequences still can not be classified for missing host feature and have a unrecognized genus name.
-But they have almost same description with other classified virus.
-These virus could be classified by comparing their descriptions with classified virus.
+After correting host name and genus, some viruses still can not be classified for missing host feature and have a unrecognized genus name.
+But they have almost same description, or show sequence similarity with other classified viruses.
+These unclassified viruses could be classified by comparing their descriptions and sequences with classified.
 The below command will do it automatically.
 The command will compare the description of unclassified virus with classified virus, then borrow the info of classification to the unclassified.

-For example, the sequence GI:331725 does not have host feature, and the genus name is “Small linear single stranded RNA satellites”.
-It described as “Cucumber mosaic virus satellite RNA”.
-And another sequence GI:1103556 with same description was classified into plant virus.
-It should be plant virus according to the description.
+For example, the sequence M18869 does not have host feature, and the genus name is “Small linear single stranded RNA satellites”.
+But it described as “Cucumber mosaic virus satellite RNA”.
+Another sequence X86421 with same description was classified into plant virus.
+Through blast, The M18869 is 100% covered by X86421 with 96% identity.
+So, it should be classified as plant virus.

 ![img06](http://kentnf.github.io/tools/img/vcp_p6.png)